-If the required dissertation is not submitted by the due date of the academic year in which the student is enrolled and there are no exceptional circumstances, he/she will be subject to the General Regulations governing the late submission of assessed work.
+If a student's course requires a dissertation to be is not submitted, and the dissertation is not submitted by the due date of the academic year in which the student is enrolled and there are no exceptional circumstances, he/she will be subject to the General Regulations governing the late submission of assessed work.

 If the required dissertation is not submitted by the due date of the academic year in which the student is enrolled and he/she has been granted an extension by their School, then he/she should be re-enrolled on a full dissertation module (60 CATS points) charged at the prevailing rate.
-In the case of exceptional circumstances refer to Sections 5.6 and 11.
+In the case of exceptional circumstances refer to Sections 5.6 and 9.4.

-If the required dissertation is submitted by the due date of the academic year in which the student is enrolled and the dissertation fails, then he/she may be reenrolled and charged the appropriate fee.
+If the required dissertation is submitted by the due date of the academic year in which the student is enrolled and the dissertation fails, then he/she may be reenrolled and charged the appropriate fee as set out in the Tuition Fees and Related Charges Schedule.

-If a student enrolled on a dissertation module is prevented from starting their dissertation due to failure in one or more taught modules, the dissertation module will be dropped and the liability for that module will be capped at 25% of the fee for the module (60 CATS points).
+If a student enrolled on a dissertation module is prevented from starting their dissertation due to failure in one or more taught modules, the dissertation module will be dropped and the student's liability for that module will be capped at 25% of the fee for the module (60 CATS points).
 If the student wishes to be enrolled on the dissertation in a subsequent academic year, then the student will be subject to a 100% tuition fee liability for that module.